Z-Naderi/secure-dns-tunnel/README.md

 ## ⚠️ Important Considerations

   * **🚨 Security**: The `SHARED_KEY` is hardcoded for this example.
 In a real-world scenario, the key **must not be hardcoded**.
 Use a secure key exchange mechanism (like Diffie-Hellman) or pre-share it via a secure out-of-band channel.
   * **🌐 Network**: The agent is configured for a local server (`127.0.0.1`).
-For use over the internet, you must run `server.py` on a public server and configure your domain's NS records to point to that server's IP address.
+For use over the internet, you must run `server.py` on a public server and configure your domain's NS records to point to that server's IP address and ensure TCP port `5354` is open.
   * **🕵️‍♂️ Stealth**: While DNS tunneling can bypass simple firewalls, it is **not invisible**.
-Network traffic analysis and Intrusion Detection Systems (IDS) can flag the unusual DNS patterns (e.g., high-entropy subdomains, high query frequency) generated by this tool.
+Network traffic analysis and Intrusion Detection Systems (IDS) can flag the unusual DNS patterns (e.g., high-entropy subdomains, high query frequency, TCP over DNS, custom ACK IP patterns) generated by this tool.

 -----